-This is a recipe for a basic brown stock, using bones and meat from just about any type of game or commercial meat animal or fish.
+This is a basic recipe for brown stock, using bones and meat from just about any seafood, game, or livestock.
 Click here for a detailed treatise on stock.

 Brining improves flavor, reduces toughness, and adds moisture.
-Most meats benefit – but lean, tough and dry meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise would produce dry, tough meat.
+Most meats benefit – but lean, tough meats (like game) benefit most of all.For wild birds brining opens up vast cooking options that otherwise may produce dry, tough meat.

 This is a great generic bratwurst recipe, and wild turkey meat is a fine base for sausage.
-But like most recipes adapted from domestic to wild meat, fat can be a critical factor.
+But wild turkey is as lean as meat gets, so fat is a critical factor.

 This is an adaptation of a great chicken breast recipe.
 It involves slicing a boneless wild turkey breast into roughly half pound pieces, about the size and thickness of a chicken breast, each perfect for one serving.
-It is fast and easy.
+It is fast, easy, and delicious.